PradheepShrinivasan/mailbox/README.md

-This is a game mail server written in go
+A game mail server written in Golang